BrunoAngelo12/BrunoAngelo12/README.md

 ***
 ### Hello! 👋

-My name is Bruno, and my passion for programming has sparked a journey that now shapes my path as I pursue a degree in Computer Science.
-Despite my academic involvement, my true passion lies in programming.
-I am determined to acquire comprehensive knowledge in the field of technology, seeking my first opportunity as a developer and making a career transition into the programming world.
+My name is Bruno, and my passion for programming started a journey that now shapes my path as I pursue a degree in Computer Science.
+Despite my academic involvement, programming is where I find my true calling.
+I am determined to expand my knowledge in technology and am seeking my first opportunity as a developer, making a career transition into the programming world.

-Since the early steps in this fascinating field, I took part in a Bootcamp for beginner programmers, immersing myself in the coding universe.
-After solidifying my skills in basic Java, I participated in the Santander Bootcamp Backend Java 2023 to refine my abilities, choosing Java as my preferred language.
+Since taking my first steps in this fascinating field, I participated in a Bootcamp for beginner programmers, where I immersed myself in the coding universe.
+After consolidating my skills in basic Java, I dedicated myself further by joining the Santander Bootcamp Backend Java 2023, where I refined my abilities, choosing Java as my main language.

-I deeply believe in the transformative power of technology.
-My mission is to apply this passion for programming to create solutions that enhance people's quality of life, contributing to making the world a better place.
-I am committed to acquiring knowledge that allows me to make a positive impact through technology.
+I deeply believe in the transformative power of technology and its ability to improve people's lives.
+My mission is to use my passion for programming to create solutions that enhance quality of life and contribute to a better world.
+I am committed to gaining the knowledge necessary to make a positive impact through technology.

-If you'd like to know more about me or have any questions, feel free to get in touch. 🚀
+If you'd like to know more about me or have any questions, I’d love to connect.
+Let's chat! 🚀

 ## 🛠 &nbsp;Tech Stack